-The Banjo as we know it today is one of the great contributions to the American music tradition, and has one of the most interesting and colorful histories of any musical instrument.
+The banjo as we know it today is one of the great contributions to the American music tradition, and has one of the most interesting and colorful histories of any musical instrument.

-It’s beginning were humble — Banjo history begins in West Africa with the akonting or perhaps one of the other three or four stringed instruments native to to the area.
-These very simple instruments had the three or four string configurations, one of which was a drone string, (the fifth string found on today’s modern banjos).
+It’s beginning were humble.
+Banjo history begins in West Africa with the akonting, or, perhaps, one of the other three or four stringed instruments native to to the area.
+These very simple instruments, with three or four string configurations, one of which was a drone string, the fifth string found on today’s modern banjos.

-The Banjo came to the western hemisphere in the mid seventeenth century, brought by the first waves of African slaves.
-In its simplest form it was a gourd split in half with a long stick passed through it to hold the strings (usually 4) which were made from animal parts.
+The banjo came to the western hemisphere in the mid-seventeenth century, brought by the first waves of African slaves.
+In its simplest form, it was a gourd split in half with a long stick passed through it to hold the strings (usually 4) which were made from animal parts.
 The gourd itself was covered in animal skin, probably goat or sheep.